george-hawkins/japanese/README.md

 ### Harry Potter

 There are multiple versions of Harry Potter available in Japan.
-I'd like to have been able to get the ones published by Shizuyamasha (like this one on [Amazon.co.jp](https://www.amazon.co.jp/-/en/dp/4863892306/) or on [CDJapan](https://www.cdjapan.co.jp/product/NEOBK-1634333)) but it's only available as a print book.
+I'd like to have been able to get the ones published by Shizuyamasha, as they include furigana for every single kanji, (like this one on [Amazon.co.jp](https://www.amazon.co.jp/-/en/dp/4863892306/) or on [CDJapan](https://www.cdjapan.co.jp/product/NEOBK-1634333)) but it's only available as a print book.

 Only the version published by Pottermore (now called Wizarding World Digital) is easily available as an e-book - here on [Amazon.co.jp](https://www.amazon.co.jp/-/en/dp/B0192CTNQI/) (but also available on all Amazon stores, e.g. here on [Amazon.com](https://www.amazon.com/-/en/dp/B0192CTNQI/)).